benson09121/insightify/README.md

 # Echoverse

-EchoVerse is an AI-powered app designed to help students tackle the challenges of modern learning.
-It combines advanced summarization, voice interactivity, and personalized learning insights in one intuitive platform.
+EchoVerse is an innovative AI-powered app designed to transform the way students learn by focusing on the power of voice and active engagement.
+It combines advanced OCR scanning, AI summarization, voice recording and playback, learning analytics, and collaborative sharing in one user-friendly platform.

 ## Key Features